AndreaFavero71/stepper_sensorless_homing/README.md

 <br><br>

 ## Installation
-1. Set the TMC2209 Vref according to the driver's datasheet and the connected stepper.
+1. Set the TMC2209 Vref according to the driver's datasheet and the stepper characteristics.
-2. Copy files from `\src\` folder to your Raspberry Pi Pico.
+2. Copy all the files from `\src\` folder to a folder in your Raspberry Pi Pico.
 3. Run the example.py script in MicroPython.
-4. Press th puch button, connected to GPIO 9, and the Sensorless homing process hould start.
+4. Press the push button, connected to GPIO 9, and the Sensorless homing process will start.
-5. Adjust the k parameter in stepper.py to increase or reduce StallGuard sensitivity.
+5. Adjust the k parameter in stepper.py , to increase or reduce StallGuard sensitivity.
-6. In my setup I could vary the Vref between 1.0V and 1.4V without the need to change the code.
+6. In my setup, I could vary the Vref between 1.0V and 1.4V to get realibly the homing without the need to change the code.

 <br><br>

 ## Notes
-In the example provided, in case of RP2040-Zero or RP2350-Zero (not the Pico, nor Pico W nor Pico 2 versions), the onboard BGR led blinks when the StallGuards falls below the value assigned for Sensorless homing.
+In the example provided, the onboard RGB led blinks when the StallGuards falls below the value assigned for Sensorless homing.
+The code uses the onboard RGB led of RP2040-Zero or RP2350-Zero, yet not available in Pico, nor Pico W nor Pico 2 versions.

-Please Take note of the License related to the TMC2209 files.
+Please Take note of the License related to the TMC2209 files, as having some restrictions.
-Feel free to use this code, to modify it according to your need (by respecting the License requirements), and to feedback in case of improvements proposals.
+Feel free to use and change the code to your need, by respecting the License requirements; Please feedback in case of improvements proposals.

 Of course, using this code is at your own risk :-)